canalplus/rx-player/tests/performance/README.md

   fresh browser processes, collects samples, compares them and optionally generates a report.

-- `src/main.js` declares the tested scenarios.
+- `src/suites` contains the tested scenarios.
 New measurements should be delimited by calls to `testStart` and `testEnd` with the same unique name.

 - `src/lib.js` contains browser-side test utilities.
 It registers and runs test groups,